-Access path: [Communication]
+Access path: [Communication] → [Modbus Fieldbus]

-The Modbus VP12S port can be used to configure the soft starter with SoMove DTM through Modbus RTU.
+The Modbus VP12S port can be used to configure the soft starter with SoMove DTM through Modbus RTU or to communicate a PLC.

 The Modbus VP12S port can also be used to control the soft starter through Modbus RTU fieldbus.
 Please adjust Address, Baudrate, Format, Parity and Time out parameters.
 For controlling the soft starter via Modbus, refer to the Embedded Modbus RTU Manual for more information.